chainguard-dev/edu/content/chainguard/migration/migrations-overview.md

 toc: true
 ---

 [Chainguard Images](https://www.chainguard.dev/chainguard-images?utm_source=docs) are a collection of container images designed for security and minimalism.
 Many Chainguard Images are [distroless](/chainguard/chainguard-images/getting-started-distroless/); they contain only an open-source application and its runtime dependencies.
-These images do not even contain a shell or package manager, because the fewer dependencies a given piece of software uses, the lower likelihood that it will be impacted by CVEs.
+These images do not even contain a shell or package manager, because fewer dependencies reduce the potential attack surface of images.

 By minimizing the number of dependencies and thus reducing their potential attack surface, Chainguard Images inherently contain few to zero CVEs.
 Chainguard Images are rebuilt nightly to ensure they are completely up-to-date and contain all available security patches.
 With this nightly build approach, our engineering team sometimes [fixes vulnerabilities before they’re detected](https://www.chainguard.dev/unchained/how-chainguard-fixes-vulnerabilities?utm_source=docs).